 I guess my point here is that I never felt like I was working for the money.
 I told you, I am very spoiled.
 As one of the most insecure folks in the world, I was lucky enough to secure my position in the public function at quite a young age.
 For some people, it may seem like a golden cage.
 For me, this is the foundation I need to be able to expand and work for fun, doing some other projects like this one on the side.

 Doesn’t mean I don’t care about money.
 I do care a lot.
+If I had access to the advice offered at Stocktrades sooner then I would have looked into investing in stocks much sooner.
 What I care the most about though is what money means.
 Money is not just an exchange of energy.
 Money is a way to recognize your value in an universal language.
 Not in an absolute way though: every business is different just like every person has different means.
 The few times I worked for free with businesses who could have afforded to pay me, I hated the experience.
 I felt exploited.
 I hated working for someone, giving them my best ideas, and this person or company making profit using them.
 Therefore, it’s more a matter for me of « Paying-what-you-want », or « paying-what-you-think-my-work-is-worth » than giving be more.

 I think this is why I like working for the government so much.
 Nobody’s making any money on my back.
 Everybody’s pretty much treated equally.
 The population is indeed paying me, and therefore I have no problem giving the government my best ideas to make our society a better one, and saving some lives along the way.
 Plus they pay me well and they give me four weeks of vacation per year, which does help.
 Sounds like a fair trade to me.